World of Winter Grand Rapids 2025: Everything You Need to Know

 3. Bundle up.

 Winter in Michigan can be harsh, especially in the evening after the sun goes down.
-Our family of both adults and children bundled up in snow pants, winter coats, boots, hats, gloves, and scarves to stay warm.
+All of us, adults and children alike, bundled up in snow pants, winter coats, boots, hats, gloves, and scarves to stay warm.

 - Blue Bridge